cherkavi/cheat-sheet/git.md

 # in case of Error: no such remote
 git remote add origin https://$GIT_TOKEN@github.com/cherkavi/python-utilitites.git
 # in case of asking username & password - check URL, https prefix, name of the repo....
+# in case of existing origin, when you add next remote - change name origin to something else like 'origin-gitlab'/'origin-github'
 ```

 remove old password-access approach